ocdi/timetrack/README.md

 All events are logged to a CSV file with timestamps for easy analysis.

+On startup the tracker also reconciles the current logind session state, so a service restart will emit a login/logout record for the active session if one exists.

 ## Session Report

 To turn the activity log into a session report, run: